 Drivers behind the wheel of one of Australia’s most popular vehicles may experience a loss in engine power because of an apparent design fault, according to reports.

-The Toyota HiLux Diesel ute, the top selling car in Australia in April this year, has been found to have an issue with the intake inlet system which causes the vehicle to drop into ‘limp home’ mode, which shuts down a variety of functions, including some safety features.
+The Toyota HiLux Diesel ute, the top selling car in Australia in April 2020, has been found to have an issue with the intake inlet system which causes the vehicle to drop into ‘limp home’ mode, which shuts down a variety of functions, including some safety features.

 Other Toyota models may also be impacted.

 The design fault stems from dust particles possibly leaking past the air filter to affect the mass air flow sensor, which is in charge of the engine’s fuel-to-air ratio.

 Once affected, the engine will change into limp mode, which turns off both stability and traction control as the onboard readings are affected.
 Drivers are instructed to make their way to a Toyota dealer.